pavel-macovschi/yandex-disk/README.md

 ### Go to https://oauth.yandex.ru/client/new create your first App and add necessary permissions.

-### After getting client_id and client_secret you can use it in a client initialization.
+### After getting client_id and client_secret you can use it for a client initialization.

 ```php
 // Auth credentials.